Physical Education

 Implementation

-At Lynch Hill, PE is taught from EYFS through to Year 6 by dedicated sports coaches who strive to pursue excellence as standard.
-PE in EYFS lays a strong foundation focusing on fundamental movements, fine and gross motor skills; this gets the pupils ready for the transition to Y1 and the move to more sports specific teaching in PE.
-The key knowledge and skills are clearly identified for each of the 12 sports that are taught each year during KS1 and KS2 and consideration has been given to ensure clear, logical progression across the school.
-It is a PE curriculum for all, with suitable challenge and support as needed.
-Adaptions are made to ensure all of our pupils can access the lessons and achieve.
+At Lynch Hill, PE is taught from EYFS (Early Years Foundation Stage) through to Year 6 by dedicated sports coaches who strive to pursue excellence as standard.
+PE in EYFS lays a strong foundation focusing on exploring movement in a safe PE setting, introducing age-appropriate equipment, and developing fine and gross motor skills.
+This gets the children ready for the transition to KS1 where there is a key focus on the development of the fundamental skills and where personal challenges are introduced.
+As the children enter KS2, we see lessons move to a more sports specific focus, whilst still successfully linking this to the fundamental skills developed in previous years.
+By upper KS2, there is a very holistic approach to PE, with the sports coaches using sport as a tool to showcase personal and physical skill and development.
+The key knowledge and skills are clearly identified for each of the 12 sports taught across KS2 and consideration has been given to ensure clear, logical progression.

 Inter and intra events allow for all children to experience competition at different levels and the Lynch Hill Games is now a well-established and popular feature of the summer term.